 - Ticket fare includes a free self-guided audio tour sharing details of over 60 locations.

-- There is a new family audio tour, tailored to children, following Airman Sam Rodriguez through more than 30 locations on the carrier.
+- The Family Self-Guided Audio tour is tailored to children, following Airman Sam Rodriguez through more than 30 locations on the carrier.
 Guests should allow 2 to 3 hours to experience the tour.

 - Stop by the Information Kiosk to find out how children can earn their Junior Pilot Wings.

 - 60% of the USS Midway Museum’s exhibits are wheelchair accessible.
 Elevators are available from Navy Pier to the ship entrance, from the Hangar Deck down to the second deck, and from the Flight Deck to the Hangar Deck.